kaction-emacs/typst-ts-mode/README.md

 Here are some options you may find useful:
 1. `typst-ts-mode-indent-offset` (default 4) and `typst-ts-mode-indent-offset-section` (default 2)
+   Set `typst-ts-mode-indent-offset-section` to 0 to make the structure flat.
 2. `typst-ts-mode-executable-location`
 3. `typst-ts-mode-watch-options`.
    Set this to `--open` so typst will open the compiled file for you.